 How effective these birth control pills are?

 The pill is 99% effective if used perfectly.
-But in reality the tablet is actually 91% effective.
+But in reality, the tablet is actually 91% effective.
 The only way to make it effective is to take the pill every day and starting the tablet pack on time.
+(4)

 How long the pills take to work?

 Answer to it lies when you start taking the pills.
-On any day of month you can take the first birth control tablet but also keep a back up birth control method for the first 7 days.
+On any day of the month, you can take the first birth control tablet but also keep a backup birth control method for the first 7 days.
+(5)

 What can affect the pill's effectiveness?